-Android devices still top the smartphone sales charts (outside of the U.S., anyways), but the iPad continues to reign supreme in the world of tablets.
-Steve Jobs revealed the tablet as we now know it nearly a decade ago, and when he did, Apple effectively created a whole new product category that blurred the line between mobile devices and personal computers.
-This daring move made some big waves throughout the tech industry, and now plenty of other brands such as Samsung and Amazon are making a few great tablets of their own in an effort to compete – but not one of them has managed to usurp the iPad’s throne.
+Android devices still top the smartphone charts (outside of the United States, at least) but the iPad is still the king of the tablet realm.
+Steve Jobs revealed the tablet as we know it roughly ten years ago, and with the iPad, Apple carved out an entirely new product category that blurred the line between “mobile device” and “personal computer.”
+This cutting-edge tech sent shockwaves throughout the tech industry, and now plenty of other brands such as Samsung and Amazon are making a few great tablets of their own in an effort to compete – but not one of them has managed to usurp the iPad’s throne.

-The enduring success of iPads is a testament to their portability, versatility, and ease of use, with rival tech companies still (so far unsuccessfully) attempting to steal a slice of Apple’s pie (and so far, none have really succeeded in a huge way).
-It’s no mystery why the iPads blew up in the first place: These tablets are perfect for on-the-go streaming, reading, web browsing, and other tasks where a regular laptop and keyboard aren’t necessary.
-That said, your iPad can actually be pressed into service as a lightweight laptop when synced with a good wireless keyboard, or better yet, Apple’s own excellent Smart Keyboard if you’ve got one of the newer iPads sporting a Smart Connector.
+The iPad’s enduring success of is a testament to its portability, versatility, great design, and simplicity of use, with rival tech companies still attempting to steal a slice of Apple’s pie (and so far, none have really succeeded in a huge way).
+It’s no secret why iPads became so hot among techies the first place: These tablets are perfect for streaming, reading, web browsing, and other tasks where a regular laptop and keyboard aren’t necessary.
+That said, your iPad can in fact be pressed into duty as a lightweight laptop-like machine when synced with a wireless keyboard, or better yet, Apple’s own Smart Keyboard Folio if you’ve got one of the newer iPads packing a Smart Connector.